24jmwangi/KwanzaTukule/README.md

 To use the pipeline:
 1. Ensure your Google Sheets API credentials are set up.
 2. Update the notebook with your Google Sheet ID and range.
-3. Run the notebook to ingest, clean, and transform the data.
+3. Run the notebook to ingest, clean,transform, Analyze the data.
 4. Visualize the data in Looker Studio.

 For automation, the GitHub Actions workflow will handle the execution every 5 hours.